graphdeeplearning/website/content/post/benchmarking-gnns/index.md

 ---

 #### d.
 Graph Neural Networks:
 We benchmark two broad classes of GNNs that represent the categorical advances in the architectures of a graph neural network witnessed in the most recent literature.
-We call the two classes as **GCNs (Graph Convolutional Networks)** and **WL-GNNs (Weisfeiler-Lehman GNNs)**.
+We call the two classes, for nomenclature, as **GCNs (Graph Convolutional Networks)** and **WL-GNNs (Weisfeiler-Lehman GNNs)**.

 >GCNs refer to the popular message-passing based GNNs which leverage sparse tensor computation and WL-GNNs are the theoretically expressive GNNs based on the WL-test to distinguish non-isomorphic graphs which require dense tensor computation at each layer.